 - Disrupting emergency services - Chatbots can also disrupt emergency services.
 For example, telephone chatbots can be used to flood emergency response lines (911, 999, etc.).
 This kind of disruption fits the criteria for cyber terrorism, and many emergency services are bolstering up their security to deal with these kinds of attacks.

 How to stop malicious chatbots

 A bot management service can be used to sniff out malicious bot traffic and prevent it from ever reaching a website or app.
-One such service is Cloudflare Bot Management, which leverages data from over 13 million websites to help identify malicious bots and stop them in their tracks.
+One such service is Cloudflare Bot Management, which leverages data from over 18 million Internet properties to help identify malicious bots and stop them in their tracks.